banfen321/cd-linux.club/README.md

 # cd-linux.club
 Greetings, this repository stores all the data for deploying the https://cd-linux.club/ project.

-The project allows you to very quickly restore cd-linux.club and all its services.
+The project allows you to very quickly restore cd-linux.club and all its services. <br><br>

 1. Deploying a server on GCP using terraform/main.tf